 There are a few points on the engine that cannot be taken care of by the pressure system and these points should be lubricated according to the instructions given in the lubrication chart.
-This includes the starting motor, the generator, the distributor and the water pump.
+This includes the starting motor, the generator, the distributor, the water pump and the fan.